University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 chewBBACA.py AlleleCall -i assembly/ -g db/salmonella_schema -o cgmlst/allele_calling_results
 ```

-The main output is the `results_alleles.tsv`, which is a tab delimited file with:
+The main output is `results_alleles.tsv`, which is a tab delimited file with:
-- Rows, genome assemblies
+- Rows: genome assemblies
-- Columns, schema loci
+- Columns:  schema loci
-- Values, allele identifiers or classification code
+- Values: allele identifiers or classification code

+In the next section you will input the `results_alleles.tsv` into the ExtractCgMLST module of `chewBBACA`.
+This is to determine the set of core loci, that is the loci identified in all or the majority of the genomes, based on the allele calling results to be able to perform allele calling at the cgMLST level.

 ### 4.5 Determine the set of loci that make up the core genome in our Salmonella enterica dataset

-Not all loci are present in all genomes.
+Not all loci are present in all genomes

 To focus on the core genome (loci present in ≥95% or 100% of isolates) we will run `chewBBACA` as here: